The heavens are yours, and yours also the earth; you founded the world and all that is in it. (Psalm 89:11)

 Would it be like a luxury vacation, drinks on hand; housekeeping fairies to make your bed and put fresh towels in the bathroom; gourmet chefs to prepare your meals, staff to wash the dishes.
 Would it be like Downton Abbey where you don’t even have to dress yourself?

 If yes, then many people already enjoy this ideal life.
+But are they happy?

 Substance abuse, eating disorders, infidelity, divorce, and suicide rates amongst the very rich suggest they are not.
 Furthermore, those housekeeping fairies are actually real people who have to work hard.
 Not everyone can live the life of Riley, because Riley requires a host of servants.